 Are you still shaking a pink packet into your coffee like it’s 1989?
 With studies linking artificial sweeteners to increased sugar cravings and weight gain, it may be time to detox your diet from the fake stuff once and for all.
 Due to many unpleasant side affects (headaches and bloating are never a good look!); artificial sweeteners may be a habit that is relatively easy to kick so long as you know where they may be lingering in your diet.
 These nasty sugar alcohols that make up common brands like Splenda, Equal and Sweet N Low are easy to spot in the ingredient list of other diet or light foods as they tend to end in same, familiar ‘TOL.
-So what do I add to my coffee to keep it tasty but keep my waistline slim?
+So what do I add to my coffee to keep it tasty?
 The key is to use natural, unprocessed sugars (yup, the white table sugar needs to go too!) and in a controlled amount.
 Think 1-2 tsp once or twice a day, whether in a cup of coffee, an afternoon snack like non-fat Greek yogurt or on a slice of whole wheat French toast in the morning.
 Below you will find a few of my favorite natural sweeteners:

 Stevia: A natural, zero calorie sweetener “extracted from the leaves of the plant species Stevia rebaudiana”.
 I find the taste to be a tad bitter, but others I have spoken to find it to be a fine substitute in their morning java or tea.